ArchibaldChain/personal-finance-tracker-app/docs/spec.md

 - Edit any field on any transaction via a modal
 - Soft-delete transactions (recoverable, never hard-deleted)
 - View transactions in a paginated, sortable table
-- Filter by: free-text search, category, source type, date range, needs-review flag
+- Filter by: free-text search, category, source type, date range, needs-review flag, duplicates-only flag
 - Sort by: date, amount, merchant
+- Inline category editing in the transaction table and dashboard — options filtered to the transaction's type
+- The "needs review" filter button is shown only when low-confidence transactions exist; the "duplicates" filter button is shown only when duplicate transactions exist

 ### F2 — CSV Import